fnegrini/jasper_odoo/README.md

 ```

 # Designing a report
+This documentation does not detail Jasper Studio process, only the module particularities.
+For further documentation about Jasper Studio, refer to: http://community.jaspersoft.com/documentation
 After activate the *developer mode*, you can create reports under the action -> reports on Settings menu.
 Create a new folder choosing _Jasper_ as *Report Type*.
 After that, new options appear on *Jasper" tab.